 Myriad Genetics Expands Board of Directors with Election of Paul M. Bisaro as New Board Member

-/EIN News/ -- SALT LAKE CITY, Oct.
-31, 2022 (GLOBE NEWSWIRE) -- Myriad Genetics, Inc., (NASDAQ: MYGN), a leader in genetic testing and precision medicine, announced today the election of Paul M. Bisaro to its Board of Directors, effective immediately.
+SALT LAKE CITY, Oct.
+31, 2022 (GLOBE NEWSWIRE) -- Myriad Genetics, Inc., MYGN, a leader in genetic testing and precision medicine, announced today the election of Paul M. Bisaro to its Board of Directors, effective immediately.

 Bisaro had an extensive career in the pharmaceutical industry serving in executive chairman, CEO and multiple other senior executive roles spanning 27 years.
 Most recently, Bisaro served as executive chairman of Amneal Pharmaceuticals, Inc., an essential medicines company with a generics portfolio of more than 250 products, providing affordable access to high quality care.
 He previously served as president and CEO of Impax Laboratories, Inc., prior to it being acquired by Amneal.